Home / Uzbekistan

 ...as the stations were used as a bomb shelther before that

-Where to stay in Tashkent
+Where to eat and stay in Tashkent

 Khiva is a small city, but you can spend hours just wandering the beautiful old town